 Why you’ll love this recipe

 - Simple.
-This recipe uses simple ingredients and easy to follow steps.
+This recipe uses simple ingredients and easy to follow steps and no eggs are needed!

 - Delicious.
 With a balance of flavors, these waffles are incredibly delicious.